cla-rce/oracle-instantclient/cookbooks/apache2/README.md

 default
 -------

 The default recipe does a number of things to set up Apache HTTPd.
+It also includes a number of modules based on the attribute `node['apache']['default_modules']` as recipes.

 mod\_auth\_openid
 -----------------

+**Changed via COOK-915**

 This recipe compiles the module from source.
 In addition to `build-essential`, some other packages are included for installation like the GNU C++ compiler and development headers.

 To use the module in your own cookbooks to authenticate systems using OpenIDs, specify an array of OpenIDs that are allowed to authenticate with the attribute `node['apache']['allowed_openids']`.
 Use the following in a vhost to protect with OpenID authentication:

-    AuthOpenIDEnabled On
+    AuthType OpenID
+    require user <%= node['apache']['allowed_openids'].join(' ') %>
-    AuthOpenIDDBLocation /var/cache/apache2/mod_auth_openid.db
+    AuthOpenIDDBLocation <%= node['apache']['mod_auth_openid']['dblocation'] %>
-    AuthOpenIDUserProgram /usr/local/bin/mod_auth_openid.rb

-Change the DBLocation as appropriate for your platform.
-You'll need to change the file in the recipe to match.
-The UserProgram is optional if you don't want to limit access by certain OpenIDs.
+Change the DBLocation with the attribute as required; this file is in a different location than previous versions, see below.
+It should be a sane default for most platforms, though, see `attributes/mod_auth_openid.rb`.

+### Changes from COOK-915:

+* `AuthType OpenID` instead of `AuthOpenIDEnabled On`.
+* `require user` instead of `AuthOpenIDUserProgram`.
+* A bug(?) in `mod_auth_openid` causes it to segfault when attempting to update the database file if the containing directory is not writable by the HTTPD process owner (e.g., www-data), even if the file is writable.
+In order to not interfere with other settings from the default recipe in this cookbook, the db file is moved.

 mod\_fcgid
 ----------